All Articles

 Table of contents

-In this blog series, we’ll look into influencer marketing strategies specifically for fitness brands.
-In part one, we’ll work through four influencer marketing best practices that we’ve gathered after examining hundreds of successful collaborations on Aspire.
+In this 3-part series, we’ll look into influencer marketing strategies specifically for fitness brands.
+In Part 1, we’ll work through 4 influencer marketing best practices that we’ve gathered after examining hundreds of successful collaborations on Aspire.

-1. Emphasize your brand’s unique identity and story
+1. Play up your brand’s unique identity and story.

-People follow fitness influencers for product discovery, reviews, and inspiration.
-When it comes to fitness brands, you’re not just selling a pair of trainers or a post-workout shake, you’re selling the will to keep going, body positivity, and a feel-good lifestyle that comes along with it.
 Lucky for you, fitness influencers have a unique talent for bringing otherwise mundane products to life in a way that’s difficult to replicate in-house.
-These influencers are in direct contact with your ideal customers who look to them not only for motivation, but also for finding trendy activewear, the best post-workout drinks, and new workout routines.
+These influencers are in direct contact with your ideal customer, who look to them not only for motivation, but also for finding trendy activewear, high-protein snacks, and new workout routines.

-Having a strong brand message that people want to share will increase the likelihood that influencers will want to work with you, as well as their audiences feeling compelled enough to check out your brand.
-When you connect with an influencer who is already excited about telling your brand story, you can be sure to have an authentic partnership.
+Having a strong brand message that people want to share will increase the likelihood of influencers wanting to work with you, which will also compel their audience to actually check out your brand.
+When you connect with a creator who is already excited about your brand story, you can be sure to have an authentic partnership.

-According to a study by Simple Strat, 82% of daily Instagram users prefer to see live video content from a brand rather than regular posts.
-So it’s no secret that video content is an excellent marketing tool, but it works especially well for fitness brands.
+It’s no secret that video content is an excellent marketing tool, but it works especially well for fitness brands.
 Why?
-It’s simple.
-People want to see workout routines demonstrated, activewear tried on, and gym equipment used.
+It’s simple — people want to see workout routines demonstrated, activewear tried on, and gym equipment used.

-Instead of trying to explain how easy it is to use your newest treadmill model, an influencer can show the step-by-step process of them using the equipment in a video, and maybe even throw in a new treadmill workout for their followers to stay extra engaged.
+Instead of trying to explain how easy it is to use your newest treadmill model, an influencer can show the step-by-step process of them setting it up and using the equipment in a video, and maybe even throw in a new treadmill workout for their followers to stay extra engaged.

 Long-term partnerships work particularly well in the fitness industry because people want to see results over time.
 People are more likely to engage with a fitness brand when an influencer they follow promotes a product over a long period of time and they can see noticeable changes in their photos and videos.

-After all, what’s a better way to market a fitness product than with the demonstration of an actual physical transformation?
+After all, what better way to market a fitness product than with actual physical transformation?

-There is a wide array of niches within the fitness industry, from yogis, powerlifters, runners, to those who are addicted to SoulCycle.
+There is a wide array of niches within the fitness industry from yogis, powerlifters, runners, or those who are addicted to Soulcycle.
 Don’t limit yourself to one community when there are so many different kinds of fitness influencers to collaborate with.

 Not sure who your ideal customer is?
 Try working with fitness influencers from a few different niches and use performance data to determine the type that works best for your brand.
 Then, re-invest in similar influencers during your next campaign.